LeStegii/LeStegii/README.md

 ## I'm a Developer, Modpack-Creator and Network-Owner.
 - 🧺 My main projects right now are [Magma][magma] and my network [KettleMC.net][kettlemc]!
+- 🍬 Wanna know what software to use for your server?
+Check out [this][softwares].
 - 🔨 If you want to see my modpacks, visit my [CurseForge][curseforge] page.
 You can find my old projects [here][curseforge-old].

 Many of my repositories are outdated and do not represent my current code style and knowledge level.